thednp/vanjs-feather/demo/README.md

 - you are expected to create pages in the `src/pages` folder in order for the prerenderer to work;
-- for more information about SSR, it's highly recommand to check the [Vite documentation](https://vite.dev/guide/ssr.html).
+- for more information about SSR, it's highly recommanded to check the [Vite documentation](https://vite.dev/guide/ssr.html).

 ### License